PaperMC/PaperDocs/source/server/configuration.rst

 * threads
     - **default**: -1
     - **description**: The number of threads the server should use for world saving and loading.
 The default `-1` indicates that Paper will utilize half your system's threads for chunk loading unless otherwise specified.
+There is also a maximum default of 4 threads used for saving and loading of chunks.
+This can be overridden by adding `-Dpaper.maxChunkThreads=[number of threads]` to your JVM flags (and of course replacing `[number of threads]` with the number of threads you desire).

 messages
 ~~~~~~~~